commerce-docs/devdocs-archive/README.md

 rake init
 ```

-Docfile begins with public sources, because the `rake init` task fails when it attempts to clone content from private repositories without the corresponding permissions.
+Docfile contains public sources, because the `rake init` task fails when it attempts to clone content from private repositories without the corresponding permissions.

 >**NOTE**
 >By default _rake_ clones using SSH.
 If you want to clone with HTTPS, you can run it with the `token` variable: